 The U.S. aluminum industry directly employs more than 162,000 workers and supports hundreds of thousands of additional jobs in nearly every state.
 This workforce helps innovators make good products great and great products even better by using high quality, sustainable aluminum -- the metal of choice for industries ranging from automotive to aerospace to packaging to building & construction.
 Sustained demand growth -- and anticipated continued growth moving forward, particularly in the automotive sector -- has led to some significant investment announcements from the industry over the past several years.
 Trade enforcement efforts targeting unfairly subsidized Chinese imports in the aluminum foil and common alloy aluminum sheet markets have also driven investment.

-Since 2013, Aluminum Association member companies have announced and completed U.S. plant expansion investment totaling more than $2.8 billion and creating nearly 1,000 permanent and temporary jobs:
+Since 2013, Aluminum Association member companies have announced or completed U.S. plant expansion investment totaling more than $3 billion, creating thousands of American manufacturing jobs:

 Many of these investments are designed to capture anticipated growth in the use of aluminum in the automotive market in the coming years as carmakers strive to produce lighter, safer more fuel-efficient vehicles.
-Ongoing announcements by Ford and others have underscored the increasing use of aluminum in light vehicles, which is expected to grow dramatically 2025.
-These expansions alone are expected to add hundreds of thousands of tons of aluminum auto sheet capacity right here in the U.S.
+Ongoing announcements by Ford and others have underscored the increasing use of aluminum in light vehicles, which is expected to grow dramatically over the next decade.
+These expansions are expected to add hundreds of thousands of tons of aluminum auto sheet capacity right here in the U.S.

 To learn how the aluminum industry creates jobs in your state click here.